danascheider/skyrim_inventory_management/docs/canonical_models/canonical-models.md

 #### `rare_item`

 The `rare_item` field indicates whether an item is rare.
 Unique items are also rare, and there is a validation ensuring that they are.
-The definition of a rare item varies slightly by the model in question (and, also, whether the item is consumable - this includes canonical ingredients and arrows).
+The definition of a rare item varies slightly by the model in question (and, also, whether the item is consumable - this includes canonical ingredients, potions, arrows, and bolts).
 In general, with these exceptions, rare items are defined as:

 * Items that are not purchasable and are available in fewer than 10 fixed locations in the game
 * Items that are purchasable and are available in fewer than 3 other fixed locations in the game